2011 Madrid City Council election: Election date

+Local councils could not be dissolved before the expiry of their term, except in cases of mismanagement that seriously harmed the public interest and implied a breach of constitutional obligations, in which case the Council of Ministers could—optionally—agree to call a by-election.

+Elections to local councils not bound to the open council system were officially called on 29 March 2011 with the publication of the corresponding decree in the BOE, setting election day for 22 May.

+Parties and candidates

-The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
-Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they were seeking election, disallowing electors from signing for more than one list of candidates.
-For the case of Madrid, as its population was over 1,000,001, at least 8,000 signatures were required.
+The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
+Parties and federations intending to form an alliance ahead of an election were required to inform the relevant electoral commission within ten days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they sought election, disallowing electors from signing for more than one list of candidates.
+In the case of Madrid, as its population was over 1,000,001, at least 8,000 signatures were required.
+Additionally, a balanced composition of men and women was required in the electoral lists, so that candidates of either sex made up at least 40 percent of the total composition.

+Below is a list of the main parties and electoral alliances which contested the election:

 Opinion polls

-The table below lists voting intention estimates in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
+The tables below list opinion polling results in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" column on the right shows the percentage-point difference between the parties with the highest percentages in a poll.

+Voting intention estimates

+The table below lists weighted voting intention estimates.
+Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between polling organisations.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 29 seats were required for an absolute majority in the City Council of Madrid.

+Voting preferences

+The table below lists raw, unweighted voting preferences.

+Preferred Mayor

+The table below lists opinion polling on leader preferences to become mayor of Madrid.